-Due to continued water quality concerns, a water quality model of the Reservoir was developed to:
+A water quality model of the Reservoir was developed by Hydros Consulting to:

 - Better understand the causes of chlorophyll α standard exceedances and cyanobacteria blooms;